-The world has witnessed Ariana Grande bloom into one of its biggest pop stars in the past two years, after she released her fourth album sweetener and its follow-up thank u, next in six months’ time.
+The world has witnessed Ariana Grande bloom into one of its biggest pop stars in the past two years, after she released her fourth album, sweetener, and its follow-up, thank u, next, in six months’ time.
 But even before she ascended to the top, Grande has always been a generous, prolific, and in-demand collaborator.
-Her own albums include features as varied as Lil Wayne, the Weeknd, and Zedd (all on 2014’s My Everything); she’s recorded multiple tracks with exes Mac Miller and Big Sean; she’s a mainstay on Nicki Minaj albums.
-Even some of her earliest songs, recorded during her time on Nickelodeon’s Victorious, find her dueting with the show’s other stars.
+Her own albums include featured performers as varied as Lil Wayne, the Weeknd, and Zedd (all on 2014’s My Everything); she’s recorded multiple tracks with exes Mac Miller and Big Sean; she’s a mainstay on Nicki Minaj albums.
+Even some of her earliest songs, recorded during her time on Nickelodeon’s Victorious, find her duetting with the show’s other stars.

-With Grande checking off two more high-profile collaborations back to back this month — longtime friend Justin Bieber on “Stuck With U” and fellow Italian Lady Gaga on “Rain on Me” — we revisited her near-decade of collaborations (minus her theater work and remixes of her own songs).
-Here are all 48 of Ariana Grande’s collaborations, ranked.
+Earlier this year, Grande checked off two more high-profile collaborations back-to-back— longtime friend Justin Bieber on “Stuck With U” and fellow Italian Lady Gaga on “Rain on Me” — inspiring us to revisit her near decade of collaborations (minus her theaterwork and remixes of her own songs).
+Grande’s surprise new album, positions, finds her returning to collabs in her own work after leaving them off thank u, next.
+Here, all 52 of Ariana Grande’s collaborations, ranked.

 “Beauty and the Beast” isn’t supposed to have drums and Disney doesn’t need to keep commissioning pop covers for its movies.
 And that’s that on that.